 Split ferry port is the largest ferry port in the country.
 It is the main hub for international car ferries from Ancona in Italy.
 Jadrolinija runs a large car ferry from here to Ancona all year round at least twice a week, while in summers it crosses daily.
-Detailed info, prices and schedules are on croatiaferries.com website.
+Detailed info, prices and schedules are on the croatiaferries.com website.

 Domestic Local Ferries

 It is also the main ferry port to reach Croatian islands in Central Dalmatia – Brac, Hvar, Vis and Korcula (see map).
 Some of the ferries are car ferries while others are fast catamaran ferries that take foot passengers only (see above photo).
-Check croatiaferries.com website for detailed info for each particular island crossings including prices and schedules.
+Check the croatiaferries.com website for detailed info for each particular island crossing including prices and schedules.